Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries

 Fig.~\ref{fig:cost_4500_10} shows the total savings after optimization with respect to the cost before optimization, i.e. when no PV panels nor batteries are installed.
 As it can be expected, for the problem without the ZEH constraint, the optimized costs are smaller than the previous costs for every user.
 However, some users face larger costs than before optimization (those with negative savings) when considering the ZEH constraint.
 This can be seen as a consequence of a low capability of generating solar energy for some households along with the reverse power penalty, which makes very difficult to attain ZEH.

-Finally, Table \ref{table:4500_rev10} shows the summarized results for the proposed set of parameters. ``Ind.'' refers to ``Individual'', ``Ind.
+Finally, Table \ref{table:4500_rev10} shows the summarized results for the proposed set of parameters.
+Note that ``Ind.'' refers to ``Individual'', ``Ind.
 ZEH'' corresponds to the individual optimization problem including the ZEH constraint, ``Sharing'' refers to the investment approach as a group of users, ``Sharing ZEH'' corresponds to the same investment approach including the ZEH constraint, ``Av.
-PV'' refers to the average amount of invested PV among users, ``Av.
-Battery'' stands for the average battery size among users, ``ZEH (\%)'' refers to the percentage of users achieving ZEH in the original optimization problem and ``savings'' stands for the improvement of the cost with respect to the case where no batteries nor PV panels are installed.
+PV'' refers to the average amount of invested PV among users, ``Av. battery'' stands for the average battery size among users, ``ZEH (\%)'' refers to the percentage of users achieving ZEH in the original optimization problem and ``savings'' stands for the improvement of the cost with respect to the case where no batteries nor PV panels are installed.

 It can be seen that neither the individual users nor the community achieve ZEH in the original problem.
 This happens due to the penalty in the reverse power flow which encourages users not to invest a lot on PV panels.
 As attaining ZEH is not optimal cost-wise, users do not invest beyond needed in order to attain ZEH.
 Also, it seems that there are some users who cannot achieve ZEH on their own.
-This might be because those certain buildings are oriented towards a direction where solar radiation is very low and thus more than $a_{\text{max}}$ $\text{m}^{2}$ of solar panels are needed in order to generate enough energy, leading to infeasibility.
+This might be because certain buildings are oriented towards a direction where solar radiation is very low and thus $a_{\text{max}}$ $\text{m}^{2}$ worth of solar panels are not enough in order to satisfy the ZEH constraint, leading to infeasibility.
 Also, note that it is always easier to achieve ZEH as a community instead of individually, i.e. a smaller amount of PV panels is required.